suzmue/suzmue.github.io/resume.md

 ### Software Engineer at Google, Go Programming Language Team
 August 2020 - Present, New York, NY

-Engineering owner of the Go Module Proxy, a critical service of the Go ecosystem that serves 50k QPS traffic
+Engineering lead of the Go Module Proxy, a critical service of the Go ecosystem that serves 50k QPS traffic
 * Resolved technical issues by leading technical discussions, writing design docs, and implementing solutions
     * Redesigned caching system to reduce resource consumption and avoid unnecessary downloads
     * Achieved 10x latency and resource usage reduction for requests by optimizing database queries